Aidge demonstration#

 The GenericOperator

-acts as a stub retrieving the node’s type and attributes from ONNX.
-This allows the user to provide these nodes an implementation in a user script or remove/replace them using Aidge’s recipes, as detailed hereafter.
-You can visualize the graph using the save
+It acts as a stub that retrieves the node’s type and attributes from ONNX.
+This enables users to either implement the missing nodes in a custom script or modify them using Aidge’s recipe system, as explained below.

 Graph transformation#

-operator already supports the flatten operation.
-Graph transformation is required to support the graph for inference, i.e. remove the Flatten
+operator already handles flattening internally.
+Therefore, a graph transformation is required to adapt the graph for inference, i.e. remove the Flatten

 operator.